-- 1. It should be consistent with County's GMP in that it uses Intersection Capacity Utilization (ICU) methodology to identify impacted intersections and is consistent with the County's level of service (LOS) "D" policy - 2.
-It should provide positive values not exceeding 100%.
+1. It should be consistent with County's GMP in that it uses Intersection Capacity Utilization (ICU) methodology to identify impacted intersections and is consistent with the County's level of service (LOS) "D" policy.
+For arterial roadways the daily level of service policy is LOS "C", consistent with the Master Plan of Arterial Highways.